SklutheCAD/DataAnalyticsProjectWork/Alberta Wildfire/README.md

 The analysis was completed in Python using a Jupyter Notebook.
 A cleaned dataset was also created to allow users to easily explore the data in Excel without running code.

 ---

-## Data Description

-### Raw Data
-- Historical wildfire records provided in the `fp-historical-wildfire-data-2000-*` files
-- Original data structure and field definitions are documented in:
-  - `fp-historical-wildfire-data-dictionary.xlsx`

-### Cleaned Data
-- **`FireData_CLEAN.xlsx`**
-  - Cleaned and standardized version of the wildfire dataset
-  - Created to:
-    - Remove inconsistencies
-    - Standardize variable formats
-    - Enable analysis in Excel if desired
-  - Used directly by the Python notebook

----

-## How to Run the Analysis

-### 1. Download the Repository
-- Click **Code → Download ZIP**
-- Extract the folder to your local machine
-- Keep the folder structure unchanged

----

-### 2. Open the Python Notebook

-The notebook:
-- Loads the cleaned wildfire data
-- Performs exploratory analysis
-- Examines wildfire status and burn rate trends
-- Generates visualizations and summary outputs

----

-### 3. Optional: Excel-Based Review

-If you prefer not to run Python:
-- Open `FireData_CLEAN.xlsx`
-- Explore, filter, or visualize the cleaned data directly in Excel

----

-## Presentation Deliverable

-- **`Milestone2.pdf`**
-  - Summarizes the analysis findings
-  - Includes key visualizations and interpretations
-  - Designed for non-technical stakeholders

----